nfoert/jadeassistant/README.md

 # Jade Assistant
 The repository for the Jade Assistant.
-This repo will contain a versions file, the main .exe, and the assets.
+This repo will contain the main executable and the assets.

-Jade Assistant is now in beta! https://nofoert.wixsite.com/jade/download
+Download Jade Assistant inside the [Jade Launcher](https://nfoert.pythonanywhere.com/jadesite/jadelauncher).